buraglio/rfc6296-bis/draft-bctb-6man-rfc6296-bis.md

    mapping in IPv6, NPTv6 Translators that comply with this specification MUST NOT perform port mapping.

+# Application Layer Gateways

+   As explainined in {{?RFC5382}} and {{?RFC4787}} Application Layer Gateways (ALGs) interfer with UNSAF {{?RFC3424}} methods or protocols that try to be NAT-aware and must therefore be used with caution.

+   If an NPTv6 Translator includes ALGs, it is RECOMMENDED that all of those ALGs be disabled by default.

 #  Security Considerations

    When NPTv6 is deployed using either of the two-way, algorithmic